 If you’re using your thank you page to cross-promote another lead magnet or the purchase of your main product, you’ll want to track follow-up conversions as well.

 You can start creating Facebook lead ads if you want to churn in your conversions.

 Target your existing audience

-Now that you’ve integrated your store with Facebook pixel and have created segmented contents for all funnel stages, it’s time to decide who you’ll be targeting these ads too.
+Now that you’ve integrated your store with Facebook pixel and have created segmented content for all funnel stages, it’s time to decide who you’ll be targeting these ads to.

 Audience is the heart of a sales funnel and the best way to start with is your ‘warm’ audience.

-Warm audiences are the ones that are already exposed to your brand to some extent, they know how you work.
+Warm audiences are the ones that are already exposed to your brand to some extent, they follow your Facebook business page, they know how you work.
 These audiences are probably your Facebook fans, you can add your existing audience to this list too.

 The general saying is that if your warm audience responds to your ads well, then you are almost half done.

 Your cold audience will follow your warm audience and get enticed so easily.
 So, always start off with your warm audience.